Fire and rescue services

 Some Zambian immigration agents may issue fake documents.
 Make proper checks before and after using a local agent to get a visa or permit.

-If you fly within or out of Zambia, you'll need to pay the National Airports Corporation levy.
+If you fly within or out of Zambia, you must pay the National Airports Corporation levy.
 The levy isn't often included in airline tickets.
 You'll have to pay the levy in US dollars or Zambian Kwacha.

 More information: